 Seolhyun – pictured above.
 Singer in k-pop group AOA (Ace Of Angels).
 Included here because the pretty girls are AOA.

 Shindong – singer from k-pop boy group Super Junior.
-Noted for his outstanding girth (an anomaly among k-pop’s chiseled men) which no heterosexual female or homosexual male can resist.
-Given that one Shindong is worth several normal k-pop guys, he is often highlighted in Kpopalypse posts as an effective way to restore precious gender balance.
+Noted for his outstanding girth (an anomaly among k-pop’s chiseled men) which no heterosexual female or homosexual male can resist, as proven by his high repeated high performance in Kpopalypse’s annual objectification survey results.
+Given that one Shindong is worth several normal k-pop guys, he is often highlighted in Kpopalypse posts as an effective way to restore precious gender balance in post that otherwise predominantly cover females.

 Shinsadong Tiger Bangbus – noted and prolific k-pop songwriter and producer Shinsadong Tiger mentioned in an interview that he has hooked up several idol couples with the use of his motor vehicle, as the motor vehicle affords them the privacy they would be denied in a hotel or other public location.
 This vehicle has been dubbed the “Shinsadong Tiger Bangbus” by Kpopalypse in reference to the (presumably similar) vehicle in the “Bangbus” series of “reality” porn videos.
 Read more here.

-Shit Music Disease – a medical condition created by listening to too many shitty k-pop comebacks.
+Shit Music Disease – a hypothetical medical condition created by listening to too many shitty k-pop comebacks.
 Symptoms can vary.
 Be warned – advanced cases of shit music disease can be fatal!
+See terminal ass cancer.

 Showering (is not hip-hop) – noted veteran hip-hop legend Bobby from IKON was recently asked to draw on his decades of experience with hip-hop culture and reveal what it is that defines true hip-hop.
 He revealed that going to school without showering was a key component of the hip-hop lifestyle.
 Having met several young people in my own town’s local hip-hop scene, I have no reason to doubt this information!

-Shure Super 55 – a faux-vintage stage microphone that almost nobody in Korea knows how to use correctly.
+Shure Super 55 – a faux-vintage stage microphone with a distinctive metal grille casing.
+This microphone is still in production today, however almost nobody in Korea knows how to use one correctly.
 More info here.

-Situation Room – a hypothetical room that exists inside many k-pop agencies where wire-tapping telephone operators track the activities of fangirls and anti-fans.
+Situation Room – a hypothetical room that Kpopalypse theorises may exist inside many k-pop agencies, where wire-tapping telephone operators track the activities of fangirls and anti-fans, so they can exert media influence and damage-control for their artists.
 Often featured in Kpopalypse fanfiction.

 Snowyeon Effect – the effect where the attractiveness of female idols increases exponentially when styled in a subtle way that matches ballad song material.
 Demonstrated by T-ara‘s Soyeon here.